 A few measures that can be taken to reduce bodily pain are performing core exercises that strengthen one’s back, practicing proper lifting techniques like bending at the knee and keeping objects in close proximity, and remaining active during the day.
 Patients experiencing chronic pain may be candidates for a spinal cord stimulator or for a cervical radio frequency procedure, however, it is advised that patients try other conservative measures first like physical therapy, chiropractic manipulation, acupuncture, massage or oral medications.

-If you would like to discuss pain management and alleviation options further, please make an appointment with your primary physician to request a referral for Dr. Thomas Hansen with Saint Francis Healthcare System Pain Management Center at 573-331- 5329.
+If you would like to discuss pain management and alleviation options further, please make an appointment with your primary physician to request a referral to the Saint Francis Pain Management Center at 573-331-5329.